Azure/azure-sdk-for-go/sdk/messaging/azservicebus/README.md

   // on the contents of the remote queue or subscription and network
   // conditions.
   10,
+  &azservicebus.ReceiveOptions{
 		// This configures the amount of time to wait for messages to arrive.
 		// Note that this is merely an upper bound.
 It is possible to get messages
-  // faster than the duration specified. azservicebus.ReceiveWithMaxWaitTime(time.Second * 60)
+		// faster than the duration specified.
+		MaxWaitTime: 60 * time.Second,
+	},
 )

 if err != nil {